LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 In this demo, we will study the process of designing functions.
-We will follow the 5-step process in our textbook *Practical Programming*, Chapter 3, called the **Function Design Recipe**.
+We will follow the 5-step process in the textbook *Practical Programming*, Chapter 3, called the *Function Design Recipe*.
 It is called a recipe because it guides you to follow a systematic approach to designing your function.
 Every time you write a function, you need to answer the following questions:

 * What do you name the function?
 * What are the arguments, and what types of information do they represent?
-* What calculations are you doing with that information?
+* What calculations does the function do with that information?
 * What does the function return?
-* Does it work as expected?
+* Does the function work as expected?

 You will address these questions by following the recipe shown next.